 Posted Jan 22, 2010

 In many instances, those who have sought to link pornography to countless ills have been ideologically motivated, as the aggregate scientific evidence hardly supports such conclusions.
-See chapter 6 of my book The Evolutionary Bases of Consumption (p.
-228-235) for some relevant references on pornography.
+(See chapter six of my book, The Evolutionary Bases of Consumption, for some relevant references on pornography.)

 "Indeed, the data reported and reviewed suggests that the thesis is myth and, if anything, there is an inverse causal relationship between an increase in pornography and sex crimes.
-Further, considering the findings of studies of community standards and wide spread usage of SEM [sexually explicit material], it is obvious that in local communities as nationally and internationally, porn is available, widely used and felt appropriate for voluntary adult consumption.
-If there is a consensus against pornography it is in regard to any SEM that involves children or minors in its production or consumption.
-Lastly we see that objections to erotic materials are often made on the basis of supposed actual, social or moral harm to women.
+Further, considering the findings of studies of community standards and wide spread usage of SEM [sexually explicit material], it is obvious that in local communities, as nationally and internationally, porn is available, widely used, and felt appropriate for voluntary adult consumption.
+If there is a consensus against pornography, it is in regard to any SEM that involves children or minors in its production or consumption.
+Lastly, we see that objections to erotic materials are often made on the basis of supposed actual, social, or moral harm to women.
 No such cause and effect has been demonstrated with any negative consequence."

-Let's see what Gert Martin Hald and Neil M. Malamuth found in their 2008 paper titled Self-Perceived Effects of Pornographic Consumption.
-I should mention that Neil Malamuth is a highly regarded scholar of pornography who has often argued for its supposed ill effects.
-Hence, if there exists a possibility of an a priori bias here, it would be in hoping to find that pornography yields negative consequences.
+Let's see what Gert Martin Hald and Neil M. Malamuth found in their 2008 paper, titled "Self-Perceived Effects of Pornographic Consumption."
+(I should mention that Neil Malamuth is a highly regarded scholar of pornography who has often argued for its supposed ill effects.
+Hence, if there exists a possibility of an a priori bias here, it would likely be in hoping to find that pornography yields negative consequences.)

-In their survey of 688 young Danish adults (men = 316; women = 372), Hald and Malamuth found that respondents construed the viewing of hardcore pornography as beneficial to their sex lives, their attitudes towards sex, their perceptions and attitudes towards members of the opposite sex, toward life in general, and over all.
+In their survey of 688 young Danish adults (316 men; 372 women), Hald and Malamuth found that respondents construed the viewing of hardcore pornography as beneficial to their sex lives, their attitudes towards sex, their perceptions and attitudes towards members of the opposite sex, toward life in general, and overall.
 The obtained beneficial effects were statistically significant for all but one measure across both sexes.

 This post should not be construed as my being in favor of pornography, as my personal opinion is irrelevant to the matter at hand.
-Rather I am reporting on recent data regarding this debate and in so doing I wish to highlight the fact that ideology should never trump scientific evidence.
+Rather, I am reporting on recent data regarding this debate and in so doing I wish to highlight the fact that ideology should never trump scientific evidence.